 Nasreen Hadad Haj-Yahya

-Nasreen is the Director of The Project for Arab-Jewish Relations in the Israeli Democracy Institute.
-Since joining the Israel Democracy Institute, Nasreen has focused on the integration of the Arab minority in the employment, higher education and informal education spheres.
-Nasreen has also spearheaded efforts to integrate Arab teachers in Jewish schools – a joint project of the Prime Minister’s Office, Merhavim Institue and the Ministry of Education.
+Nasreen is the Director of The Project for Arab-Jewish Relations at the Israel Democracy Institute.
+In addition, Nasreen is a Partner at The Portland Trust.
+Her research focuses on the integration of the Arab minority in the employment market, higher education and informal education spheres.
+In recent years, Nasreen has spearheaded efforts to integrate Arab teachers in Jewish schools – a joint project of the Prime Minister’s Office, Merhavim Institue and the Ministry of Education.

 Maya Lugassi Ben Hamo

 Since 2014, Maya has been the director of the National Center for Professional Development for Teaching Employees at Beit Yatziv of the Rashi Foundation.
 In this position she is responsible for developing pedagogical enrichment programs for thousands of teaching staff who come from a range of fields, thus influencing the core of educational content to which students in Israel are exposed to.

 Concurrently, since 2010, Maya has been a senior pedagogy director in science and technology and is responsible for managing R&D to develop innovative models for science education that operate at a national level.
 Additionally, Maya directs national programs to promote women in science for the space agency and the Ministry of Science including the Future Scientists and SHE SPACE programs.